Advertisement

 • Encephalitis Encephalitis Encephalitis is inflammation of the brain parenchyma caused by an infection, usually viral.
 Encephalitis may present with mild symptoms such as headache, fever, fatigue, and muscle and joint pain or with severe symptoms such as seizures, altered consciousness, and paralysis.
 Encephalitis

-• Death is very rare ( mortality Mortality All deaths reported in a given population.
+• Death is rare ( mortality Mortality All deaths reported in a given population.
 Measures of Health Status rate: 1%–11%).

 • Risk factors for complications: